In this post I share with you my

 - Blueberries.
-Different studies have showed, and continue to demonstrate, that he flavonoids found in blueberries protect brain cells from oxidative stress and inflammation.
+Different studies have shown, and continue to demonstrate, that the flavonoids found in blueberries protect brain cells from oxidative stress and inflammation.
 Furthermore, according to this published research (1), the regular consumption of blueberries increases the working memory, protects our vision, promote levels of a growth factor called BDNF, which enhances brain cell growth and repair, and fights oxidative stress directly, providing an important layer of additional protection for our brain.
-(Berries tend to be pricey so I recommend you buying them frozen in bulk.)
+(Berries tend to be pricey so I recommend you buy them frozen in bulk.)

 - Omega-3 rich foods (avocado, walnuts, chia seeds, hemp, flax); you may also consider supplementing with DHA.
 Docosahexaenoic acid is an omega-3 fatty acid that is a primary structural component of the human brain, cerebral cortex, skin, and retina.
 I personally prefer to obtain it through daily consumption of seeds and greens.
 Just one ounce (28 grams) of chia seeds (2) can meet and exceed your daily recommended intake of omega-3 fatty acids.
-If you are pescatarian you may also consider eating fish but, if you do so, I recommend you to consume high quality seafood in order to avoid the absorption of Mercury from coal burning and mining of iron that can contaminate water sources.
-Fish ranked with the least amount of mercury is light tuna, salmon, pollock, catfish and shrimp.
+If you are pescatarian you may also consider eating fish but, if you do so, I recommend you to consume high-quality seafood in order to avoid the absorption of Mercury from coal burning and mining of iron that can contaminate water sources.
+Fish ranked with the least amount of mercury is light tuna, salmon, pollock, catfish, and shrimp.
 Supplementing with fish oil is another possible alternative.
-The company that I personally endorse and use is 1stphorm (their fish oil is ethically resourced).
+The company I recommend is1stphorm (their fish oil is ethically resourced).
 The vegan/vegetarian option is linked down below.
-I, personally, use the plant-based option.

 - Green Tea (The theanine in green tea is showed (3) to increase levels of gamma-aminobutyric acid (GABA), serotonin, dopamine, and alpha wave activity, helping to reduce mental and physical stress and produce feelings of relaxation.
 Theanine may also help to prevent age-related memory decline, and has been shown to affect areas of your brain involved in attention and complex problem-solving.
 Furthermore, catechins in green tea could help protect you against glaucoma and other eye diseases, as research found that the compounds travel from your digestive system into the tissues of your eye.